alkaloge/AZh/README.md

 ```
 ./CreateWorkspaces.py --year $year
 ```
-Workspace for a single mass point and era is created for the signal model with two processes - `ggA` and `bbA` - by executing the bash script [CreateWorkspace.bash](https://github.com/raspereza/AZh/blob/main/combine/CreateWorkspace.bash), which uses utilities of the [Higgs combination package](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git).
+with parameter `$year` being one of three years: 2016, 2017, 2018 or Run2 for combination.
+Parameter `$year` is set to Run2 by default.
+Workspace for a single mass point and year is created for the signal model with two processes - `ggA` and `bbA`.
-For each `$era` and `$mass` workspace is stored in folders `datacards/$era/$mass` under the name `ws.root`.
+Macro `CreateWorkspaces.py` loops over all signal mass points.
+To produce workspace for one mass point macro it calls bash script [CreateWorkspace.bash](https://github.com/raspereza/AZh/blob/main/combine/CreateWorkspace.bash), which in its turn execuites combine utility of the [Higgs combination package](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git).
+For each `$year` and `$mass`, workspace is stored in the folder `datacards/$year/$mass` under the name `ws.root`.
 Workspaces for Run2 combination are put in folders `datacards/Run2/$mass` under the same name.
-Macro `CreateWorkspaces.py`runs over all signal mass points and within a loop calls script `CreateWorkspace.bash` for each mass point.
-Models implemented in workspaces contain two parameters of interest : rate of the process ggA (r_ggA) and rate of the process bbA (r_bbA).
+Models implemented in workspaces contain two parameters of interest (POI): rate of the process ggA (r_ggA) and rate of the process bbA (r_bbA).
+Running workspaces for one era and especially for Run2 combination may takes time.
+Be patient.

 ## Creating workspaces for HIG18-023 analysis

 To enable comparison with the published HIG-18-023 analysis, datacards for this analysis need to be also created.
 It is done using bash script [CombineCards_HIG18023.bash](https://github.com/raspereza/AZh/blob/main/combine/CombineCards_HIG18023.bash).
 Workspaces for the HIG-18-023 analysis will are put in folders `HIG-18-023/$mass`.

+## Checking shapes and systematic variations of MC templates

+Shape and variations of MC templates can be checked with macro []()

 ## Running limits